MFRS Mission Statement

 The three primary functions of the Mission Fire Rescue Service, emergency response, fire prevention, and emergency management are carried out by 21 career staff as follows, along with 75 Paid on Call Firefighters who work out of three fire stations strategically located with the boundaries of the City:

 - Assistant Chief, Operations & Training

 - Fire Inspector/Educator

-- 4 Fire Platoons each with one Captain and two Career Firefighters
+- 4 Fire Platoons each with one Captain and three Career Firefighters

 - Administration office with one Assistant and one Clerk